 Programmers and others developing software will find this site useful in creating and designing a user experience which works for the business users they serve.
 It is the software which programmers create which will help business users harness the power of the XBRL technical syntax, the internet, semantic web technologies, and other enables which facilitate better, faster, and cheaper business reporting.

-It is hoped that this site is also useful to educators, students, and others who desire to learn to use XBRL for the exchange of financial and non-financial information.
+This site is also useful to educators, students, and others who desire to learn to use XBRL for the exchange of financial and non-financial information.
 Additionally, this site may be useful to technical people who are trying to understand what business users are trying to get from XBRL.

 The blog archive has a lot of information helpful to people trying to understand how to make XBRL work for to meet your needs.
 If you want a more organized view of this information, get a copy of XBRL for Dummies which builds upon many thoughts started on this blog.
-Also, the document Modeling Business Information Using XBRLcontains the most up to date detailed information from this blog, synthasized into a more useable form.

 What's Hot!
 Links To Most Used Information

 The following are several hot blog posts and other information which is currently very relevant, that people are finding interesting or extremely useful:

 - Financial Disclosure Research Tool Prototype: This working prototype application allows accountants to research financial disclosures from high-quality disclosures provided by public companies to the SEC.
 This tool was created leveraging XBRL [Text Block] information.
 (Another Version, Yet another version, Web Application Version)